-In continuing with increased Health and Safety measures at camp, Units will be assigned a designated check-in time for arrival to resident camp.
+In continuing with increased Health and Safety measures at camp, Units will be assigned a designated checkin time for arrival to resident camp.
+Designated check-in time will be sent to each unit prior to arrival at camp.
 These times will be staggered throughout the day to allow for appropriate enhanced medical check-in procedures.
 Units should make all attempts to only bring those individuals to camp who plan to participate in the camp program.
 If scouts require a "drop-off" at camp, the units should coordinate this at their designated time in the parking lot.

 Upon arrival to camp, all youth and adults will need to pass through a medical pre-screening at the designated location prior to check-in.
-This will include temperature checks and an updated questionnaire completion prior to the individual scouts/leaders moving to the registration tent.
+This will include completion of an updated health questionnaire prior to the individual scouts/leaders moving to the registration tent.
 Individuals who are not able to pass the health screening will be required to avoid entering camp.
 Following this, they must turn in health forms to the Health Officer.
 This is where you will be cleared to take the swim test.
 Please make sure that all medicine to be turned in is well marked and all medical forms are up to date and complete including signatures from parents or legal guardians and physicians.